vguigues/LASPATED/INSTALL.md

 # INSTALLATION

 This file contains installation instructions and examples for the Python and C++ modules.
 The discretization code works in Windows and Linux, however the C++ calibration functions are currently tested only on Linux.
+We also provide instructions for creating a [Docker](##docker) container.

 ## Python